Bredgade 38: 18th century

 The site was originally part of the gardens of Sophie Amalienborg.
 It was later part of the garden of the Bernstorff Mansion.
 Bernstorff's property was listed in the new cadastre of 1756 as No. 71.
-Ot was marked as No. 287 on Christian Gedde's map of St. Ann's East Quarter.
+It was marked as No. 287 on Christian Gedde's map of St. Ann's East Quarter.
 The property now known as Bredgade was later referred to as No. 71 OO 4.

 Arctander and the new building

 The present building on the site was built in 1801–02 by carpenter and master builder Andreas Hallander.
-In the new cadastre of 1806, the property was listed as No. 175.
+In the new cadastre of 1806, the property was listed as No. 175 in St. Ann's East Quarter.
 It was owned by Hans Nicolai Arctander (1757-1837) at that time.
 He lived in the building with his wife Agneta Birgitte Brammer and nine children.
-The eldest daughter Anna Alette Christine Arctander would later marry Andreas Erich Heinrich Ernst, Count von Bernstorff /1791-1834).
+The eldest daughter Anna Alette Christine Arctander would later marry Andreas Erich Heinrich Ernst, Count von Bernstorff (1791-1834).